zhuliang21/frb-shock/artifacts/2026-proposed/key_commentary.md

 ## Credit spreads

 - BBB Corp spread widens to 5.7% `[computed]` (+4.4ppts `[computed]`)
-- This is a less severe shock than CCAR 2025, reflecting smaller spillover effect from less severe stress in commercial real estate markets
+- This is a more severe shock than CCAR 2025, reflecting larger spillover effect from more severe stress in commercial real estate markets

 ## Equity prices and volatility

-- -54% `[computed]`; smaller shock than CCAR 2025
+- -54% `[computed]`; larger shock than CCAR 2025
-- Peak VIX is 72 `[computed]`, less than CCAR 2025, but from a higher starting point
+- Peak VIX is 72 `[computed]`, higher than CCAR 2025, from a higher starting point

 ## Property Prices

-- CRE and HPI shock less to CCAR 2025, reflecting the counter-cyclicality element in FRB's Scenario Design Framework
+- HPI shock less than CCAR 2025, but CRE shock is more severe, reflecting the counter-cyclicality element in FRB's Scenario Design Framework

 ## FX Rates

 - Flight-to-safety asset flows cause USD to appreciate vs euro, pound and Dev.
 Asia currencies, but depreciate vs yen.
 - Larger EUR, GBP, and Dev.
-Asia FX depreciations, and larger JPY appreciation, relative to CCAR 2025
+Asia FX depreciations, but smaller JPY appreciation, relative to CCAR 2025

 ## Non-US GDP

 - Emphasis on growth shocks to advanced foreign economies (UK, Eurozone, Japan)
-- Less severe recessions in UK, Japan and Developing Asia compared to CCAR 2025, Eurozone has the same recession as CCAR 2025
+- More severe recessions in UK and Eurozone compared to CCAR 2025, but less severe in Japan and Developing Asia